16" Rally Style Alloy Wheel & Hardware Set (2WD/4WD) [Bus/Vanagon]

 • For 4WD Vanagon you will need to select "All Nuts" for your hardware.

-Factory lowered Vanagons: Wolfsburg edition hard-top, GL models with ground effects package, Carat and Multivan models came equipped from the factory with 1" lowering springs.
-Therefore, this 16" wheel with certain tire sizes may rub the inside fender lip under hard driving.
+Factory Lowered Vehicles: We suggest a 215/60-16 street tire for this wheel.
+Wolfsburg edition hard-top, GL models with ground effects package, Carat and Multivan models came equipped from the factory with 1" lowering springs.
+Therefore, this 16" wheel and tire combo can and will on occasion rub the inside fender lip under hard driving.
+They fit great, handle on the highway like a dream, look superb, but you may need to modify your driving style.
 This note does NOT apply to any year of 2WD or 4WD Westfalia Camper or 7-Passenger Vanagon.
-It only applies to factory lowered vehicles.
+It only applies to factory-lowered vehicles.

-Finned rear drums: If you are going to use any GW alloy wheel with the GW finned drum brakes, you will need to purchase longer studs (56mm), sold separately.
+Heavy Duty Finned Drums: If you are going to use any GW alloy wheel with the no longer available GoWesty finned drum brakes, you will need to purchase longer wheel studs.

 Torque specs: Please torque the fasteners to 95 ft.lbs.